Heart Sutra: Historical titles

 Later Indic manuscripts have more varied titles.

 Titles in use today

-In the western world, this sutra is known as the Heart Sutra (a translation derived from its most common name in East Asian countries).
-But it is also sometimes called the Heart of Wisdom Sutra.
+In the western world, this sūtra is known as the Heart Sūtra (a translation derived from its most common name in East Asian countries).
+But it is also sometimes called the Heart of Wisdom Sūtra.
 In Tibet, Mongolia and other regions influenced by Vajrayana, it is known as The [Holy] Mother of all Buddhas Heart (Essence) of the Perfection of Wisdom.